malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 We are online until May 11.
 This is online Class 1.

 By the end of this class, you will be able to:
-* Find the main class page on "Google Classroom"
+* Use "Google Classroom"
 * Say hello to the class

+This class is very short, so if anything goes wrong I can help you.
 Everything else will be explained later.

 Read this page in English.
-If you do not understand, tru this (bad) translation https://translate.google.com/translate?sl=auto&tl=ja&u=http%3A%2F%2Falba-english.org%2FStudy%2520Skills%2520-%2520basics%2520for%2520online.html
+If you do not understand, try this (bad) translation https://translate.google.com/translate?sl=auto&tl=ja&u=http%3A%2F%2Falba-english.org%2FStudy%2520Skills%2520-%2520basics%2520for%2520online.html

 # Asking for help
 If you have problems <a href="mailto:prentice@soka-u.jp">email me</a>

-#HOMEWORK 1: Join Google Classroom
+#Homework 1: Join Google Classroom

-All your friends and materials will be on the soka-u.jp _Google Classroom_
+You need to join the soka-u.jp _Google Classroom_
 * First, download the "Google Classroom" app: https://support.google.com/edu/classroom/answer/6118412?hl=ja
 * Sign in and join the class
 ** <red>IMPORTANT! </red> SIGN IN WITH your eXXXXXXXX@soka-u.jp address, not your normal @gmail.com address